ulbmuenster/invenio-oaipmh-scythe/README.md

 # oaipmh-scythe: A Scythe for harvesting OAI-PMH repositories.

-Welcome to oaipmh-scythe, an updated and modernized version of the original [sickle](https://github.com/mloesch/sickle), now with additional features and ongoing maintenance.
+Welcome to `oaipmh-scythe`, an updated and modernized version of the original [sickle](https://github.com/mloesch/sickle), now with additional features and ongoing maintenance.

 | __CI__      | [![pre-commit.ci status][pre-commit-ci-badge]][pre-commit-ci-status] [![ci][ci-badge]][ci-workflow] [![coverage][coverage-badge]][ci-workflow]                                                                                        |
 | :---------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |